edwardcrupi/swen40004/Assignment1.md

 %Naser Soueid 359161 & Edward Crupi 538156

 #Aims
-The aim of this study is to examine the similarities and differences in 2 software implementations of the Ethnocentrism model first described by Ross Axelrod and Ross Hammond [Axelrod & Hammond, 2006](Axelrod & Hammond, 2006). specifically looking at their outputs and trying to d
+The aim of this study is to examine the similarities and differences in 2 software implementations of the Ethnocentrism model first described by Ross Axelrod and Ross Hammond ([Axelrod & Hammond, 2006](Axelrod & Hammond, 2006)).
+The first model examined is a NetLogo implementation that comes standard as part of the NetLogo package, the second is our own implementation, written in Java and trying to replicate the first NetLogo model.
+The 2 implementations are examined statistically.
+This is try and discern if they can be seen to similar via a standard statistical t-test.
+The outputs are also examined as line graphs of multiple runs to possibly find any trends or patterns that may not have emerged as a results of the t tests.

 #Background